johnperry-math/AoC2020/README.md

 ## Day 10: Adapter Array

-Find the number of ways to arrange some adapters.
+Find the number of ways to arrange some adapters, completed.
 I think this is the first time we can actually apply a non-brute-force solution.
 My approach is not complete, however, so I defined an `exception` which, amazingly enough, was not needed.

 ## Day 11: Seating System

-Essentially a variant on the game of Life.
+Essentially a variant on the game of Life, completed.
 I defined a `function` type, made use of labeled arguments, and eschewed the use of `Vector`s in favor of two-dimensional `array`s, which means I encountered Ada's `'Length(N)` attribute.
+Later updated to use `task`s, with improvements in timing!